SRGSSR/pillarbox-web-suite/docs/README.md

 ## Contributing

 Contributions are welcome!
+The Pillarbox web suite is a common effort maintained collaboratively — no single team owns the entire suite.
+This repository focuses exclusively on components related to video.js and Pillarbox.

 If you'd like to contribute, please follow the project's code style and linting rules.
 Here are some commands to help you get started:

 Check your JavaScript code: